-Along with tempeh, tofu considered a go-to meat substitute for vegetarians, Also known as bean curd, is made of coagulated soymilk and is available in a variety of textures and firmness.
-Vanessa says that since it's soy-based, it's not for everyday consumption, but that it's very filling and lean, at about 10 grams of protein per half cup.
+Along with tempeh, tofu is considered a go-to meat substitute for vegetarians, Also known as bean curd, it is made of coagulated soymilk and is available in a variety of textures and firmness.
+Vanessa says that since it's soy-based, it's not for everyday consumption, but that it's very filling and lean, at about 10 grams of protein per half-cup.

 This blue-green algae powder is in fact, a superfood with lots of nutritional and health benefits.
 Vanessa's favorite way to incorporate spirulina into your plant-based diet is to add into a smoothie, with berries and unsweetened almond milk.
 Doing so, she says, "t helps you to get to maybe 12-14 grams of protein."